 Which Noosa activities are you most excited about?

 I initially wanted to go to Noosa Heads to search for Fairy Pools in Noosa National Park.
 But along the way, I discovered so many Noosa attractions that my day was packed with fun activities.
-I ended up staying for a few more days to soak it all in.
+I stayed for a few more days to soak it all in.

-So I hope you will also include Noosa in your itinerary when you are travelling along East Coast Australia.
+So I hope you will also include Noosa in your itinerary when travelling along East Coast Australia.
 The town is quite magical.

 And let me know in the comments if you tried out this Noosa itinerary and if you like it, dislike it or have other suggestions to improve it.